-Full Chipotle steak bowl nutrition, broken down by ingredient.
-Steak is the leanest red meat on the line at 150 calories and 21g of protein per serving — a classic steak bowl with rice, beans, salsa and cheese runs about 625 calories with 40g of protein.
+Here's the full Chipotle steak bowl nutrition, broken down by ingredient.
+Steak is the leanest red meat on the line — 150 calories and 21g of protein per serving — and a classic steak bowl with rice, beans, salsa and cheese lands at about 625 calories with 40g of protein.

-One number worth memorizing: each steak scoop is 150 calories and 21g protein, so upgrading any bowl by one scoop costs about 7 calories per gram of protein — cheaper than most protein bars.
+One number worth memorizing: a steak scoop is 150 calories and 21g protein, so adding a scoop to any bowl costs roughly 7 calories per gram of protein — cheaper than most protein bars.

-Steak's case: fewest calories of any red meat (150 vs barbacoa's 170 and carnitas' 210) with the lowest sodium of the three (330mg).
-Chicken's case: 32g protein versus steak's 21g for only 30 more calories — protein-per-calorie, chicken is untouchable.
-If you choose on taste, steak costs you almost nothing; if you chase grams, order chicken or double the steak.
+The case for steak: the fewest calories of any red meat (150 vs barbacoa's 170 and carnitas' 210) and the lowest sodium of the three at 330mg.
+The case for chicken: 32g protein against steak's 21g for only 30 more calories, which makes chicken untouchable on protein-per-calorie.
+Pick on taste and steak costs you almost nothing; chase grams and order chicken or a double scoop of steak.

-The classic steak bowl's ~1,630mg of sodium is already 70% of the FDA's 2,300mg daily guideline.
-Steak itself is the mildest contributor (330mg); fresh tomato salsa (550mg) carries more than people expect.
-Swapping to tomatillo-green salsa and dropping cheese takes the bowl to roughly 1,150mg without touching the protein — the full per-ingredient sodium column lives on the nutrition chart.
+At ~1,630mg, the classic steak bowl already hits 70% of the FDA's 2,300mg daily guideline for sodium.
+Steak itself is the mildest contributor at 330mg; the surprise is fresh tomato salsa, which carries 550mg.
+Switch to tomatillo-green salsa and drop the cheese and the bowl falls to roughly 1,150mg without touching the protein — the full per-ingredient sodium column lives on the nutrition chart.

 A classic steak bowl — white rice, black beans, steak, fresh tomato salsa and cheese — is about 625 calories with 40g of protein.
 Add guacamole and it reaches roughly 855; strip it to steak, beans, veggies and salsa and it drops near 350.